Stratifications in good reductions of Shimura varieties of abelian type: Filtered -crystals with -structure and stratifications

 \subsection{Stratifications via filtered $F$-crystals}

 We will explain in this subsection, how to define and study stratifications on Shimura varieties of abelian type using the filtered $F$-crystal with $G^c_{\COMP}$-structure $\omega_{\mathrm{cris}}$.
 The good point is that, this filtered $F$-crystal with $G^c_{\COMP}$-structure is intrinsically determined by the Shimura datum, and once we define stratifications using it, these stratifications will be automatically intrinsically determined by the Shimura datum.
+In the next subsection we will identify the stratifications with those defined previously in sections 2-4.
+In particular, our constructions of the Newton strata, E-O strata, central leaves are independent of the choice of Hodge type data.